Welcome to Chats de Chatillon

-Judy and Alan run the cat refuge together.
-They are an incredible team.
+Judy and Alan run the cat refuge together and they are an incredible team.
 Alan has single-handedly built all the beautiful cabins and isolation units for the cats.
 And he continues to do all the gardening, maintenance and feeding of their own cats, whilst Judy tends to all the others in their care.
 It’s a 24/7 job for both of them.

 They have done an amazing job building everything from scratch.
 The wooden cabins are well insulated, and the cats can enjoy the gentle heat from infra-red lamps.
 They have built in bunk-beds and boxes inside, furnished with thick cushions and warm covers.
 The cats can access the enclosure at any time via a cat door.
 The cabins are perfect for keeping the animals warm and dry in the winter, and cool and sheltered from the sun in the summer.

 The upper half of the exterior space is curtained so that they can be protected from wind, rain, cold or excessive sun.
 It is completely surrounded in small-gauge wire mesh.
 The bottom half of the cabin is covered with thick plastic to allow plenty of vision, light, and protection.
-They are also have a large play area.
-Wooden runs hug the walls and cross the ceilings so they can move around freely at different heights.
+There is also a large play area.
+Wooden runs hug the walls and cross the ceilings, so the cats and kittens can move around freely at different heights.
 There are also lots of sleep, or rest areas in each of the corners with cosy bedding.
 And to keep the guests occupied each cabin has its own play tunnel and lots of toys.

 It all sounds perfect doesn’t it?
-But for the animals here, there would be nothing better than having space to run around and play, all their own toys, and lots of love and attention in a wonderful home of their own.
+But for the animals here, they would love nothing better than having space to run around and play, all their own toys, and lots of love and attention in a wonderful home of their own.

 Frightened, neglected, starving and ill – each cat and kitten that arrives at Chats de Chatillon cat refuge has their own sad story.
-Sometimes they have been abandoned.
-Dumped at the side of the road, kilometres from home, thrown out like trash.
-When they have spent all their lives as a domestic animal and being fed every day, they struggle to survive in the wild.
+Sometimes they have been abandoned, dumped at the side of the road, kilometres from home, thrown out like trash.
+When they have spent all their lives as a domestic animal and been fed every day, they struggle to survive in the wild.
 Some are lucky enough to be found and brought to our refuge.
-But who knows how many more are lost, or attacked and don’t survive?
+But who knows how many more are lost or attacked and don’t survive?

 Cats and kittens we receive at the refuge are often in a dreadful condition.
 Not only are they covered in ticks and fleas, but they can also be suffering from other ailments and infections that require immediate, veterinary attention.
 The vets give them a thorough examination and take blood tests.
 However, if they are diagnosed with contagious conditions, for example conjunctivitis, coryza, or Feline Immunodeficiency Virus (FIV), then they have to be kept isolated.
 This is in order to stop other animals from becoming infected.
 Together with the vets, at Chats de Chatillon we make sure all our animals receive the best possible care and medical attention.